alwinb/html-lexer/README.md

 The produced tokens are simply tuples (arrays) `[type, chunk]` of a token type and a chunk of the input string.

-The lexer has a 'push parser' API.
+The lexer has a ‘push parser’ API.
 The `Lexer` constructor takes as its single argument a delegate object with
 methods: `write (token)` and `end ()`.